jaalto/project--shell-script-performance-and-portability/README.md

 ```

 - *Note*: if you have hordes of RAM,
-  no shortage of cores, and big data files, then
+  no shortage of cores, and large data files, then
   utilize pipelines `<cmd> | ...` as much as
   possible because the kernel will optimize
   things in memory better.
 In more powerful